 How to spot a scam

-Scams are designed to be convincing.
-If someone you don’t know contacts you, be wary.
+If someone you don’t know unexpectantly contacts you, act with caution and be wary.

-- contact you by phone, email, post, text message or in person
+- contact you by phone, post, email, text message or even in person

 - appear to have slick, professional leaflets and letters